-The Nomination Committee manages the appointment process for new members of the Governing Body, coordinating with existing Governing Body discussions on Company strategy, Governing Body evaluations and succession planning.
-Comprising the Chairman and Non-Executive Director (Committees), the Nomination Committee met once during 2022 / 2023.
+The Nomination Committee manages the appointment process for new members of the Governing Body and its sub-committees, coordinating with existing Governing Body discussions on Company strategy, Governing Body evaluations and succession planning.
+Comprising the Chairman and Non-Executive Director (Committees), the Nomination Committee met once during 2023 / 2024.